Do socks help with plantar fasciitis relief—and how do you find the best ones for your feet?

-- Towel Grab | Focus - Arch muscles.
+- Towel Grab | Focus: Arch muscles.
 Place a towel on the floor in front of you, grab it with your toes, and pull it toward you.

-- Standing Knee Bend | Focus - Calves.
+- Standing Knee Bend | Focus: Calves.
 In a standing position, place your hands against a wall and place your left foot behind you, keeping your leg straight.
 Bend your right knee 90 degrees and hold 15 to 30 seconds.
 Repeat three times for each leg.
 You should feel the stretch in the calf muscle.

-- Seated Towel Stretch | Focus - Plantar fascia.
+- Seated Towel Stretch | Focus: Plantar fascia.
 Sitting down with your legs straight in front of you, take a rolled towel and place it on the bottom of one foot, holding the ends of the towel with both hands.
 Pull the towel toward you and hold for 15 to 30 seconds, feeling the stretch in your lower foot.
-Repeat 3 times for each foot.
+Repeat three times for each foot.

-- Frozen Water Bottle Rolls | Focus - Plantar fascia and intrinsic muscles.
+- Frozen Water Bottle Rolls | Focus: Plantar fascia and intrinsic muscles.
 Sitting in a chair, take a frozen water bottle or another hard cylindrical item, and roll each foot back and forth 10 times.
 A bonus of using a frozen water bottle is the icy relief!

-- Reach & Stretch | Focus - Achilles tendon and plantar fascia.
+- Reach and Stretch | Focus: Achilles tendon and plantar fascia.
 Stand against the back of a chair and work one leg at a time.
 Stand on your right foot and bend the knee slightly.
 Raise the arch of your right foot and stay in the position.
 Now slowly bend the waist and reach forward with your far hand, avoiding any further bend in the knee.
 Do two sets of 15 on each leg.

-These are only a few of the many plantar fasciitis relief exercises and stretches available, all within heels reach and easy to add to your daily regimen.
+These are only a few of the many plantar fasciitis relief exercises and stretches available, all within heel’s reach and easy to add to your daily regimen.